 Best Cards For Video In The Pentax K-1

-The Pentax K1 doesn’t have any restrictions on memory card when it comes to shooting video.
-Even at 1080p the camera shoots at a low enough bitrate so that any of the new memory cards, except maybe the Samsung EVO will work fine.
-The PNY U1 card was also giving me some issues with performance.
+The Pentax K1 has no restrictions on memory cards when it comes to shooting video.
+Even at 1080p, the camera shoots at a low enough bitrate so that any of the new memory cards, except maybe the Samsung EVO, will work fine.
+The PNY U1 card also caused me some issues with performance.

 Frequently Ask Questions